Saskatchewan Forestry Centre: Organisation

 These units worked cooperatively within the Saskatchewan Forest Centre, reporting to the Chief Executive Officer, and then to the Board of Directors.
 This system supported comprehensive evaluation of needs, distribution of information, and consideration of external factors, that supported subsequent dedication of resources by the Board of Directors to solution development.

 Two core initiatives were the SFC Forest Resource Centre and the SFC Virtual Data Warehouse (VDW).
 Together, they aimed to deliver a web-enabled geographic information system (GIS) and data-management system.

 Other forest sector agencies have made their home in the SFC building since it opened on January 7, 2005, including the Saskatchewan Environment Forest Service, Saskatchewan Forestry Association and BioForest Technologies.
 The Centre created new partnerships with universities, technical institutions, the private sector, and international forest-related institutions.

 The Saskatchewan Forest Centre was later renamed Forest First and then was disbanded on May 27, 2009.
 The SFC building was reportedly on offer for sale in April 2015.

-The building was sold the University of Saskatchewan in 2018 to become a University hub for northern Saskatchewan.
+The building was sold to the University of Saskatchewan in 2018 to become a university hub for northern Saskatchewan.